terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 - Repeat this a massive number of times.
 This "training" can take weeks.
 - Hope for a stable result.
 The training process is not predictable.

 **Inference** is when the TF is used to recognize the pattern of the some never before encountered input (not matching **exactly** anything the TF was trained on).
 This is the "magic" of AI.
-The TF computes the probabilities of all possible outputs (usually 50K vocab tokens) and the best token is selected (unless "tempearture" is used; this is a gimmick where the TF selects randomly one of the more probable tokens to give the illusion that the TF is non-deterministic).
+The TF computes the probabilities of all possible outputs (usually 50K vocab tokens) and the best token is selected (unless "temperature" is used; this is a gimmick where the TF selects randomly one of the more probable tokens to give the illusion that the TF is non-deterministic).

 <img src="/assets/M-50.png" alt="drones" width="23%">